notional-finance/contracts/docs/Escrow.md

 > Notice of a successful batch cash settlement. `msg.sender` will be the settler.
 #### Parameters:
 - `localCurrency`: currency that was settled
-- `depositCurrency`: currency that was exchanged for the local currency
+- `collateralCurrency`: currency that was exchanged for the local currency
 - `payers`: the accounts that paid in the settlement
-- `receivers`: the accounts that received in the settlement
 - `settledAmounts`: the amounts settled between the parties

 ***